markmoxon/revs-source-code-bbc-micro/README.md

 ## Building different variants of Revs

-This repository contains the source code for two different variants of Revs:
+This repository contains the source code for four different variants of Revs:

 * The Acornsoft variant, which is the original release with the Silverstone track